nebulou5/box-breather/README.md

 # Box Breather

 A Python script that animates a circle moving around a box with customizable parameters, built using Pygame.
+Suitable for box breathing or other breathing exercises where you breathe, hold, exhale, hold for set durations.

 ![Alt text](box_breather.png)